Visyond/website-hugo/site/content/_index.md

   </br></br>
   Protect sensitive data and reduce information overload by letting each collaborator interact only with what they need.
   </div>
+useCasesHeader: What would you like to do?
 useCaseSection:
   - useCaseSectionContent:
+      - useCaseTitle: Gather Data
+        useCaseImage: /img/demo/Goals Dashboards Thumbnail.jpg
+        isVisible: true
+        useCaseDescription: >-
+          Gather data from different stakeholders, exposing only specific parts of the spreadsheet.
+Track contributions and improve accountability.
+Separate the model’s logic and data into different layers.
+      - useCaseTitle: Protect Spreadsheets from People
+        useCaseImage: /img/demo/Goals Dashboards Thumbnail.jpg
+        isVisible: true
+        useCaseDescription: >-
+          Prevent people from accidentally corrupting the model.
+Establish a safe, interactive layer where teams can query the model without interfering with each other or changing the central calculation engine.
+        useCaseURL: /solutions/what-if-analysis/
+      - useCaseTitle: Protect People from Spreadsheets
+        useCaseImage: /img/demo/Goals Dashboards Thumbnail.jpg
+        isVisible: true
+        useCaseDescription: >-
+          Show only what matters to your collaborators and enable them to safely 'play' with it.
+        useCaseURL: /solutions/what-if-analysis/
       - useCaseTitle: Predictive ‘What-if’ Dashboards for Decision Making
         useCaseImage: /img/demo/Goals Dashboards Thumbnail.jpg
         isVisible: true